nvadera-sc/content-hub-blog-site-sample/README.md

 This can be done in Content Hub by going to Manage > API Keys.
 The token can have any name you chose, but should have "Preview" as the purpose.

 ### Configuration
-Update the .env file setting `CH_GQL_TOKEN` to the GQL token you generated earlier, and `CH_BASE_URL` to the url of your Content Hub instance e.g. https://my-instance.sitecoresandbox.cloud
+Update the .env file, setting `CH_GQL_TOKEN` to the GQL token you generated earlier, and `CH_BASE_URL` to the url of your Content Hub instance e.g. https://my-instance.sitecoresandbox.cloud

 ### Run
 Start the website by calling